4 Lines Connecting Buda and Pest

 For a 2-3 day or longer visit it’s worth buying.

-Újpest városközpont (northern part of the city)- Kőbánya, Kispest (industrial district)
+Újpest városközpont (northern part of the city, district IV.)- Kőbánya, Kispest (industrial district)

 Keleti Railway Station (Keleti Pályaudvar) – Kelenföld Railway Station (Kelenföld Pályaudvar)